-This article uses an economic development model to describe what can be done locally to respond to massive regional manufacturing and IT job losses.
+This article uses an expanded economic development model based on what the Economic Development Corporation used for years to describe what can be done locally to respond to massive regional manufacturing and IT job losses.
 The same principles apply to the U.S. economy.

 Links to sections of this article following the Introduction: